 As the urgency to address climate change intensifies, attention typically focuses on sectors such as energy, transportation, and agriculture.
 Nevertheless, central banks, traditionally seen as guardians of financial stability, are increasingly recognized for their pivotal role in driving the global transition towards zero-carbon and environmentally sustainable societies.

 As the urgency to address climate change intensifies, attention typically focuses on sectors such as energy, transportation, and agriculture.
 However, one critical player in this global shift tends to remain under the radar: central banks.
-These institutions, traditionally seen as guardians of national financial stability and economic policy, are increasingly recognized for their potential role in environmental stewardship.
+These institutions, traditionally seen as guardians of national financial stability and economic policy, are increasingly recognized for their potential role in promoting environmental stewardship.

 Central banks are pivotal institutions in the financial systems of countries.
 They manage a nation’s currency, control interest rates, and oversee the banking system to ensure economic stability and growth.
 While they might not come to mind immediately when thinking of issues related to environmental protection and sustainability, they wield significant influence that can accelerate or hinder the green transition.
 They can integrate climate risks into financial stability monitoring, influence environmental policies through their regulatory powers, and even directly finance green projects through mechanisms such as green bonds.
 By ensuring that financial systems consider the risks and opportunities associated with climate change, central banks play a crucial role in the global effort to drive forward the transition to a green economy.